rscinto/WeatherStation/README.md

 * __Fan Mount__

-I would like to give credit the this creator for making a 30mm fan mount for the Raspberry Pi. https://www.thingiverse.com/thing:3768077
+I would like to give credit to this creator for making the 30mm fan mount for the Raspberry Pi. https://www.thingiverse.com/thing:3768077
 Thank you.